zhihanyang2022/off-policy-continuous-control/README.md

 |    Does not compare against authoritative repos    |       Compares with OpenAI Spinning Up       |
 |         Does not test on many environments         |   Tests on many tasks including Mujoco ones  |

-With these advantages, we hope that testing out new research ideas would be a breeze.
+With these advantages, I hope that testing out new research ideas would be a breeze for you.

 ## What are implemented inside this repo?